gewarren/docs/docs/framework/wcf/samples/loosely-typed-extensions-sample.md

 ---
-title: "Loosely-Typed Extensions Sample" ms.date: "03/30/2017"
+title: "Loosely Typed Extensions Sample" ms.date: "03/30/2017" ms.assetid: 56ce265b-8163-4b85-98e7-7692a12c4357
-ms.assetid: 56ce265b-8163-4b85-98e7-7692a12c4357
 ---
-# Loosely-Typed Extensions Sample
+# Loosely Typed Extensions Sample
 The Syndication object model provides rich support for working with extension data—information that is present in a syndication feed's XML representation but not explicitly exposed by classes such as <xref:System.ServiceModel.Syndication.SyndicationFeed> and <xref:System.ServiceModel.Syndication.SyndicationItem>.
 This sample illustrates the basic techniques for working with extension data.

  The sample uses the <xref:System.ServiceModel.Syndication.SyndicationFeed> class for the purposes of the example.
 However, the patterns demonstrated in this sample can be used with all of the Syndication classes that support extension data: